-Trauma-focused cognitive-behavioral therapy (TF-CBT) is used to treat childhood trauma.
+Trauma focused cognitive behavioral therapy (TF-CBT) is used to treat childhood trauma.
 Trauma-focused cognitive behavioral therapy helps people between 3 and 21-years-old who are experiencing significant difficulties related to traumatic life events.
 Trauma happens when an experience disrupts a person’s sense of safety and their ability to cope.
 Childhood trauma comes in all shapes and sizes.
 Some childhood traumas that young people experience include significant loss, medical injury or illness, bullying, or sexual, emotional, or physical abuse.
 A child can also experience trauma by witnessing someone else’s trauma, such as domestic violence or witnessing a car accident.

 Childhood is a vulnerable time, but trauma during this stage of life can be especially devastating.
 The experience of childhood trauma is unique, but trauma-focused cognitive behavioral therapy is one of the most effective ways to help children and their families recover.
 Many studies have proven trauma-focused cognitive behavioral therapy to work effectively.
 Trauma-focused cognitive behavioral therapy is an approach to helping children and their families overcome trauma by learning to manage the emotional, mental, and behavioral effects of trauma.
 Being informed in trauma-focused cognitive behavioral therapy will allow you to decide if this is the best treatment for you or your child.

-Who needs Trauma-Forced Cognitive Behavioral Therapy?
+Who needs Trauma-Focused Cognitive Behavioral Therapy (TF CBT)?

 For some people, the impact after a devastating experience can feel far worse than the experience itself.
 Childhood trauma is a parent’s worst nightmare.
 The impact of childhood trauma impacts the child, the parents, and the family.
 Sometimes the changes are immediate, and sometimes a young person begins to feel, act, and think differently much later on in life.